kate-orlova/advanced-image-in-sitecore/README.md

 # Advanced Image in Sitecore
-The Advanced Image in Sitecore module.
+The Advanced Image in Sitecore module helps to control the cropping of images with a focal point.

 ## Sitecore Package
 There is a Sitecore package file `Sitecore package for AdvancedImage module.zip` in `..\Sitecore packages folder`, it is composed of the following sources: